Autism and education

 • using visual timetables to show what will be happening during the day or week.

-• experiences visual or auditory overload and become overwhelmed, they may introduce a 'fright, fight or flight response'
+• experiences visual or auditory overload.
+They can become overwhelmed.
+Or introduce a 'fright, fight or flight response'

 • is easily agitated